The Adventurous Couple’s Guide to Sex Toys Review + Giveaway

 April 18th, 2010

 Okay, so I may be a year late but I am no hardcore erotica collector.
-I mean, I’ve enjoyed a story here and there but I usually opp for a toy over a book.
+I mean, I’ve enjoyed a story here and there, but I usually opt for a toy over a book.
 Still, it’s nice to switch things up a bit and that’s exactly what I did when I requested Best Women’s Erotica 2009 to review.
 Not only does it not vibrate, but it’s in a different series than any I’ve read before. ‘

 The first few pages contain an introduction by editor Violet Blue.
 Even her introduction to the content of this book is a somewhat erotic story about mythological Persephone.
 This leads to an absolutely enthralling depiction of Peter Pan’s Tigerlily and her sexual frustrations.
 Although I do not particularly remember Tigerlily, Valerie Alexander does a stand up job of bringing a sexualized version of Never Neverland to life in “Fly.”
 It gets you excited for what the rest of the collection will have.

 And then Best Women’s Erotica 2009 falls flat on its face, having done the exact opposite of “saving the best for last.”
 No, it gives it to you first and every other story pales in comparison.
 Sure, there are lots of themes: straight, gay and in between, BDSM, toys, anal sex, voyeurism, sex in public, roleplaying and more.
 And, in general, the writing is superb and the editing slick.
-Although, there is on story in particular which I won’t name, that seems so sub-pay I can’t believe it actually made it into the book.
+Although, there is one story in particular, which I won’t name, that seems so sub-pay I can’t believe it actually made it into the book.
 There are authors whom I’ve read and enjoyed before.
-It’s safe to say that many have been previously published, this isn’t their first rodeo.
+It’s safe to say that many have been previously published; this isn’t their first rodeo.

 I suspect that maybe I shouldn’t be reading “Women’s” erotica.
 Maybe I need something more direct, less sensual, shorter.
 Perhaps I am not the right audience.
 Maybe I want to read less about love and sweet encounters (not that there isn’t more to be found in this volume).
 I concede and accept that.
 I’m still sort of shocked I didn’t enjoy myself more.

 In fact, as I try to recall just what it is that I liked about other stories I’ve read, it strikes me that Best Women’s Erotic 09 is deeply rooted in reality – save for the Peter Pan story.
-There’s no tentacle sex, bestiality or other fantasy.
+There’s no tentacle sex, bestiality, or other fantasy.
 Essentially, there is nothing really different or unique.
-In fact, some of the stories are more than a little cliche like the one about a woman having sex with her dance instructor.
+In fact, some of the stories are more than a little cliche, like the one about a woman having sex with her dance instructor.
 I just need something more out of the box.

-Maybe if you prefer in the box, reality-rooted erotica with more sensuality than you might normally have, you’d enjoy Best Women’s Erotic ’09.
+Maybe if you prefer in-the-box, reality-rooted erotica with more sensuality than you might normally have, you’d enjoy Best Women’s Erotic ’09.
 I don’t know.